 The idea of a ‘Jesus Smart’ lifestyle is that we quest to learn and practice the brilliance of Jesus.
 We think the outcome is worth it.
 Now.
 Next month.
 This year.
 And, of course, in the new heavens and new earth (Isaiah 65:17-19, Revelation 21:1-5)

-We can be empowered for new levels like Jesus
+Empowered for new levels like Jesus

 Jesus was baptized by his cousin, John the Baptist …

 “When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.
-And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased’” (Matthew 3:16-17 NKJ).
+And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased’” (Matthew 3:16-17 NKJV).

 Luke writes that Jesus was led by the Spirit into the wilderness and returned in the “power of the Spirit” (Luke 4:1-14).

 Jesus shows us how to defeat the devil: “It Is Written!”